 Hello Operator:

-Skip the shady providers and get a hold of a reputed domain hosting service like Amazon.
+Skip the shady providers and contact a reputed domain hosting service like Amazon.
 While marginally expensive, this simple upgrade will save you the hassle of long loading times, unexpected downtime, etc.

 All the small things:

-What irritates or bothers us when we visit a site is what irks your users as well.
-Use apps like Evernote to quickly make a note of such encounters so that you will be better informed while creating a memorable experience for your users.
+What irritates or bothers us when we visit a site is what irks your users.
+Use apps like Evernote to quickly note such encounters so that you will be better informed while creating a memorable experience for your users.

 Some top-of-the-mind observations

-• Ensure that buttons and links are spaced far enough so that they can be tapped easily with a finger on mobile
+- Ensure that buttons and links are spaced far enough so that they can be tapped easily with a finger on a mobile

-• Mandatory notices (such as informing users that the site uses cookies, website will be down for maintenance, etc) should be in the form of a small banner
+- Mandatory notices (such as informing users that the site uses cookies, the website will be down for maintenance, etc) should be in the form of a small banner

 Coming to think of it, SEO professionals don’t need to be full-fledged UX experts in their own right.

-But they can’t also be living under a rock when it comes to UX trends and user preferences.
+But they can’t also be living under a rock regarding UX trends and user preferences.

-Here is how UX design and SEO are connected and how can be integrated strategically:
+Here is how UX design and SEO are connected and how they can be integrated strategically:

 In this content jungle, the easier you make it for customers to follow a path, the better.

-Rather than them landing in a dense forest, create dirt roads around the wilderness for them to choose where they want to go.
+Rather than landing in a dense forest, create dirt roads around the wilderness so that they can choose where they want to go.

 Headings such as the H1 tags, H2 tags, and H3 tags help readers and search engines to understand the contents of each paragraph and section.